Our School Board

 Alison Bernstein (Temple Emanuel, 2019-2021) moved to Grand Rapids from Atlanta, GA in 2016 with her husband and their 2 kids.
 Alison is an Assistant Professor at the MSU College of Human Medicine in Grand Rapids, where she studies Parkinson’s disease.
 Outside of work, Alison enjoys cooking and playing tennis.

-Rebecca Charbauski (2020-2022)grew up in Plymouth, Minnesota before attending journalism school at the University of Missouri-Columbia where she met her husband, Jim.
+Rebecca Charbauski (2020-2022) grew up in Plymouth, Minnesota before attending journalism school at the University of Missouri-Columbia where she met her husband Jim.
 She moved to Grand Rapids in 1999 and spent 17 years at WOOD-TV as a producer and later as news director.
 Her time in news also included a 3-year stint in Kansas City and working with one of the four largest media groups in the U. S. to coordinate national coverage.
-She has spent the last four years in brand communications at Steelcase.
-She and her husband are raising two daughters, 12 and 10.
+She has spent the last nearly six years in brand communications at Steelcase.
+She and her husband are raising two daughters, 14 and 12.
 They love to hike, travel and occasionally slow down enough to watch a good movie.

 Rhonda Pappas (2020-2022)